The Angry Birds Movie 2: Home media

 The Angry Birds Movie 2 was released on digital and Movies Anywhere by Sony Pictures Home Entertainment on October 29, 2019, with Blu-ray, Ultra HD Blu-ray, and DVD releases following on November 12.
 All releases include an animated short film entitled Live Stream.
 The Ultra HD Blu-ray version was the first release of its kind to be IMAX enhanced.

 Reception

 Box office

 The Angry Birds Movie 2 has grossed $41.7 million in the United States and Canada, and $110.1 million in other territories, for a worldwide total of $152.8 million.

 In the United States and Canada, the film was projected to gross $16–18 million from 3,800 theaters over its first six days of release.
 It made $2.6 million on its first day, ranking fifth and $1.7 million on its second.
 It ended up making $16.2 million over the six-day span (including an opening weekend of $10.6 million), finishing in fifth.
 It was less than a third of the first film's $38.1 million debut, and was blamed on the marketing making the sequel look the same as the first, as well as the crowded marketplace.
+The Angry Birds Movie 2 completed its theatrical run in the United States and Canada on November 14, 2019.